 Grow A Garden – even if it's just a small one

 Save seeds from your fruits and vegetables to see if you can grow something out of it.
-Get a Farmer's or [amazon_textlink asin='1571987738′ text='Gardener's Almanac' template='ProductLink' store='neededintheho-20′ marketplace='US' link_id='5a996075-c592-48b0-8a1b-d0c770d33ece'] of some kind so you know when to plant and have some tips on how to do it.
+Look up when to plant for your region and research how to grow food.
 Buy seeds as you can afford them.
 In the right season, plant your garden, grow your produce, and eat, freeze or can in jars what you can get out of it.
 It is a learning process and may take you a few years and lots of reading and trial and error to get the hang of it, but it is worth it!
 No garden space?
 See if there is a community garden you can join.

-You could even get a [amazon_textlink asin='B077XCFBF1′ text='wooden garden box' template='ProductLink' store='neededintheho-20′ marketplace='US' link_id='a7d963cb-4163-4ab6-b6f0-5b8b3875a7d8′] to put on your porch.
+You could even get a wooden raised garden box.
 It is a great learning experience for the kids and I love the convenience of having the garden raised off the ground a bit.
 We had to do this while waiting for our grass to grow in a new construction home.

 Have a big freezer for soups, meats and breads and use your freezer in your kitchen for pancakes, waffles, fruits, vegetables and desserts.
 In your big freezer, make sections for the types of food you are storing and keep them separated with cardboard or boxes so you know where to find things quickly.
 Take inventory monthly when meal planning before you grocery shop.
 This helps to know what you already have and how much room there is in case there is a sale and you can stock up on certain items.